topshopifydev/Shopify-API/README.md

 1. Install dependencies (Node 18 or newer is required but no extra packages are needed).
 2. (Optional) Set the environment variables `URL_1` and `URL_2` with your Shopify counter endpoints.
    Defaults are included for testing.
+3. (Optional) Adjust the per-request timeout with `FETCH_TIMEOUT_MS` (defaults to 3000ms).
-3. Start the development server with `vercel dev`.
+4. Start the development server with `vercel dev`.
-4. Open `index.html` in your browser to see the counter.
+5. Open `index.html` in your browser to see the counter.
-5. You can also specify custom counter URLs on the **Settings** page.
+6. You can also specify custom counter URLs on the **Settings** page.
 Enter them in the fields labelled *Counter URL 1* and *Counter URL 2*.
 They are stored in `localStorage` under `counterUrl1` and `counterUrl2` and will be used on subsequent visits.